oasp/generator-oasp/README.md

 Build the application:

 ```
-grunt serve:dist
+gulp serve:dist
 ```

-The above Grunt's task creates the `myapp/dist` directory and put there HTML documents, CSS files (compiled from Less files) and JavaScript files (merged, minimized and obfuscated).
+The above Gulp's task creates the `myapp/dist` directory and put there HTML documents, CSS files (compiled from Less files) and JavaScript files (merged, minimized and obfuscated).

 #### More info